 Bracewell is to Middle England what David Lynch is to Middle America – his is a noticeably eloquent voice disguised by a surreal touch and a poetic sensibility.
 In Bracewell there is always an attempt to locate some kind of spiritual purpose

-Maybe he has done something interesting with this background, but I’m going to chicken out and stick with his writing on culture and pop music.
+done something interesting with this background, but I’m going to chicken out and stick with his writing on culture and pop music.
 I’m probably in for yet another explanation of how we’re living in an age of nostalgia and cultural collage — but at least it’ll be fun to read.